KanekiEzz/KanekiEzz/README.md

 - 📫 How to reach me? *you can use [Email](kaneki@gmail.com).*

 - ⚡ Fun fact *It’s all 0’s and 1’s*
-- “Are you an encryption algorithm?
-Because I can’t decode your beauty”
+- Are you an encryption algorithm?
+Because I can’t decode your beauty